 serves as an advisory group to the college’s dean in determining how best to lead and advance CALS.
 Comprised of 25 members who help the college by providing an external perspective and link to the wide range of CALS stakeholder communities, building an advocacy network, and participating in the college’s development efforts.

-a meat retail shop and processing plant located in the UW Meat Science and Animal Biologics Discovery Building selling student-processed meat products and other provisions.
+a retail store located in the Meat Science and Animal Biologics Discovery Building selling student-processed meat products and other provisions.
 Formerly known as Bucky’s Butchery, it is operated by a team of 10-15 undergraduate employees, under the direction of a staff manager.

 formed in 1992.
 A group of current students who help prospective students and their families learn more about the opportunities associated with an education at CALS.